vtex-apps/io-documentation/docs/en/Recipes/style/using-css-handles-for-store-customization.md

 Once you app is linked and the changes duly saved, the new customization should immediately be reflected onto your workspace.

 <div class="alert alert-info">
 Our team is constantly working on developing CSS Handles for every possible store component.
-If however your are unable to find a CSS Handle for a component you wish to customize, share this scenario with us at <a href="https://github.com/vtex-apps/store-discussion">Store Discussion</a>.
+If, however, your are unable to find a CSS Handle for a component you wish to customize, share this scenario with us at <a href="https://github.com/vtex-apps/store-discussion">Store Discussion</a>.
 </div>

 ## Best practices